A tree interpretation of arc standard dependency derivation: Discussion

 \section{Discussion}

-This paper shows that arc-standard projective derivations determine a unique ordered tree object, not merely an unordered set of dependency arcs.
-This object is defined directly by the transition sequence, preserves surface contiguity and lexical anchoring throughout the derivation, and uniquely determines the underlying dependency tree.
-The result therefore makes explicit a level of hierarchical structure that is already present in arc-standard parsing, although it is not usually stated in this form.
+Arc-standard projective derivations determine an ordered tree object, not merely a set of dependency arcs.
+The object is derivation-relative: it preserves lexical anchoring, maintains surface-contiguous subtree yields, and supports deterministic recovery of the arcs introduced by the derivation.
+The analysis therefore makes explicit a hierarchical structure already present in arc-standard parsing, but not usually stated as a tree-theoretic object.

-This claim should be interpreted narrowly.
-The representation introduced here is not intended as a general dependency-to-constituency conversion, nor does it imply that dependency structure and constituency structure are equivalent in any grammatical sense.
-Rather, it identifies the specific ordered hierarchical object induced by arc-standard derivations under projectivity.
-The projectivity result strengthens this interpretation by showing that the representation is not simply compatible with projective dependency trees, but follows from the derivational constraints that projective arc-standard parsing imposes.
+This representation is not a general dependency-to-constituency conversion, nor does it imply that dependency and constituency structures are grammatically equivalent.
+It identifies a specific ordered hierarchy induced by arc-standard derivations under projectivity.
+The projectivity characterization is central: the representation is not merely compatible with projective dependency trees, but follows from the contiguity constraints imposed by projective arc-standard parsing.
+Non-projective dependencies cannot directly yield the same object without lifting, since crossing arcs would force interleaving subtree yields.

-Although the contribution is primarily structural, the representation also has practical consequences.
-Because the recovered object is an ordered tree, it can be integrated into existing neural pipelines designed for hierarchical parsing.
-When we plug the recovered structures into the dependency relation prediction component of \textsc{stanza} \citep{qi-etal-2020-stanza}, we obtain LAS scores of 94.90 for English and 91.13 for Chinese.
-This indicates that the representation preserves enough information to support accurate dependency label prediction in a standard neural setting.

-A second result bears more directly on the tree interpretation itself.
-Since the derived object is a linearly ordered tree, it can be parsed directly by a transition-based constituency parser with the same neural architecture used in the in-order parser \citep{liu-zhang-2017-order}.
-Under this setting, we obtain 96.66/95.81 UAS/LAS for English and 86.31/84.74 for Chinese.
-These results do not by themselves establish a new parsing framework, but they do show that the ordered representation is computationally usable as a tree object in its own right.
-In that sense, the tree interpretation is not only formally well defined, but also operationally compatible with existing parsing architectures.

-Pseudo-projective lifting plays only an auxiliary role in this picture.
-The formal claims of the paper concern projective derivations.
-Lifting is used only to extend the implementation to non-projective inputs by projectivizing before derivation and restoring the original dependency structure after recovery.
-The theoretical result itself remains a statement about the ordered object determined by projective arc-standard derivations.

-The scope of the analysis is correspondingly limited.
-The argument developed here is specific to arc-standard parsing, where derivations combine items at the left or right boundary of a head anchored partial tree.
-Other transition systems, such as arc-eager, would require separate analysis, since they do not impose the same derivational geometry.
-Even so, the present result suggests a broader question: different transition systems may differ not only as procedures for building dependency graphs, but also in the kind of latent hierarchical objects their derivations make available.
-The ordered tree identified here is one such object for arc-standard parsing.